AhmedAlaa2024/Siemens-EDA-OOP-5G-Analyzer-Emulator/README.md

    - <span style="color: green;">Real-Time Control Data</span>: refers to any data that is used to control a system or process in real-time.
 Examples of real-time control data could include sensor readings, control signals, or other types of data that are used to monitor or adjust a system in real-time.
 The specific format and content of the real-time control data can vary depending on the application or system being used.

-# Classes Categories
+# Classes

-0. Simulator -> Ahmed Alaa
+1. Simulator -> Ahmed Alaa
-1. PacketReader -> Fady Maged
+2. PacketReader -> Fady Maged
-2. PacketParser -> Ahmed Alaa
+3. PacketParser -> Ahmed Alaa
+4. EthernetFrame -> Ahmed Alaa
+5. RowEthernetFrame -> Ahmed Alaa
+6. ECPRIEthernetFrame -> Ahmed Alaa
-3. PacketValidatorVisitor (Ethernet or eCPRI) -> Hazem Adel
+7. PacketValidatorVisitor (Ethernet or eCPRI) -> Hazem Adel
-4. PackerPrinterVisitor (Ethernet or eCPRI) -> Fady Maged
+8. PackerPrinterVisitor (Ethernet or eCPRI) -> Fady Maged
-5. Logger (Ethernet or eCPRI) -> Ahmed Alaa
+9. Logger -> Ahmed Alaa
+10. ConsoleLogger -> Ahmed Alaa
+11. FileLogger -> Ahmed Alaa

 ---